fideloper/Vaprobash/readme.md

 The vagrant file does two things you should take note of:

 1. **Gives the virtual machine a static IP address of 192.168.33.10.** This IP address is again hard-coded (for now) into the LAMP, LEMP and Laravel installers.
-This static IP allows us to use xip.io for the virtual host setups while avoiding having to edit our computers' hosts file.
+This static IP allows us to use xip.io for the virtual host setups while avoiding having to edit our computers' `hosts` file.
-2. **Uses NFS instead of the default file syncing.** NFS is reportadly faster than the default syncing for large files.
+2. **Uses NFS instead of the default file syncing.** NFS is reportedly faster than the default syncing for large files.
 If, however, you experience issues with the files actually syncing between your host and virtual machine, you can change this to the default syncing by deleting the lines setting up NFS:

 ```cli
   config.vm.synced_folder ".", "/vagrant",